DavidNavarroSaiz/camera-simulation/readme.md

 ### Final thoughts:

-you can find the complete project on the repository at
+you can find the complete project on the [Github repository](https://pypi.org/project/CameraSimulator/).

+Thankyou